samumantha/Aalto_OpenScience/Slides.md

 [What is sensitive data?](https://research.csc.fi/definition-of-sensitive-data)

-Simple to use web-user interfaces which provide a secure workspace and facilitate sensitive data management.
+easy to use web-user interfaces which provide a secure workspace and facilitate sensitive data management.

 SD Connect: store and share sensitive research data during the active phase of a research project; built on Allas; storage in Finland